massalabs/massa-sc-toolkit/README.md

 PREREQUISITES :
 - Node.js installed on your computer
 - NPM installed on your computer
+- Install script of massa-sc-toolkit

 1. Repository Initialisation

+Download install.js script from our Github project's page and place it in an empty repository

-Type this command in an empty repository where you wish to develop your smart contracts :
+Type this command :

-`npx -p assemblyscript -c "npm install --save-dev assemblyscript @massalabs/massa-as-sdk | asinit . && rm -r tests/ index.html"`
+`node install.js`

 You now have your own AssemblyScript project setup, with Massa's sdk installed.